Banff Ski Resorts: Complete Banff Skiing Guide

 Getting From Banff to Lake Louise Ski Resort

-There is a daily shuttle to Lake Louise Ski Resort from the local hotels in Lake Louise or Samson Mall in the village, which is free for anyone with a lift ticket.
+Lake Louise Ski Resort currently offers complimentary daily shuttles from Banff hotels and Lake Louise village hotels to the ski resort..
+The shuttle is free for anyone with a lift ticket.

 For skiers coming from Canmore or Calgary to Lake Louise Ski Resort, the Lake Louise Ski Bus has departures from both cities.